Theme

 Where it fits

-This belongs in the agent-orchestration layer rather than the model or app layer.
+Open it as part of the agent-orchestration layer rather than the model or app layer.
 It is most relevant for readers comparing coding-agent infrastructure, issue-tracker workflows, isolated workspaces, CI-aware review loops, and autonomous implementation patterns.

 Reporting note